Temperature Checking Your Content Migration

 We have educated and guided stakeholders at all types of organizations to the best solutions based on budget, timelines, and requirements here at ImageSource for over 26 years.
 We know what you’re going through.
 We consistently see that it pays to take a step back and consider your options at any stage in the process, whether you’re still unsure of your technology choices or you’ve run into some roadblocks mid-project.

 First step: take a minute to review your project outline and defined goals.
-Our project managers and the teams they lead typically hold workshops during this time, reserving time to check status, obstacles, or delays and document action items and due dates.
-The goal is more efficiency and progress and not feature creep throughout the project.
+Our project managers and teams typically hold workshops during this time – reserving time to check status, obstacles or delays, and document action items and due dates.
+The goal is to gain progress efficiency and prevent feature creep throughout the project.